 Slow down.
 It’s a long-standing message but one that is always worth repeating, which is why AA Ireland are pleased to support Slow Down Day, the latest road safety initiative led by An Garda Síochána.

 An RSA report on fatal collisions between 2008 and 2012 found that excessive speed contributed to one in every three fatal collisions during that time.
 But it is avoidable, and even small changes can make a big difference – as a general rule a 1% reduction in average speed will bring about a 4% reduction in fatal collisions.
 This is why reducing motorists’ speed is essential to improving road safety.
+Ahead of National Slow Down Day, An Garda Siochána also release the following figures in relation to the prevalence of speeding on Irish roads and road safety:

 Road users can support the campaign by using the hashtag #slowdownday on social media.